top of page

 Right Hand, Reverse Rotation

-Standing behind of the engine and looking at the flywheel, if it is turning to the right, in clockwise direction then it is a reverse rotating engine.
+Standing behind the engine and looking at the flywheel, if it is turning to the right, in a clockwise direction then it is a reverse rotating engine.

 Flywheel Rotation